cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 In order for clients (CLI and grpc-gateway) to have these URLs registered, the SDK provides the function `RegisterMsgServiceDesc(registry codectypes.InterfaceRegistry, sd *grpc.ServiceDesc)` that should be called inside module's [`RegisterInterfaces`](module-manager.md#appmodulebasic) method, using proto-generated `&_Msg_serviceDesc` as `*grpc.ServiceDesc` argument.
 `RegisterInterfaces` should be called before `MsgServiceRouter` `RegisterService(sd *grpc.ServiceDesc, handler interface{})` so that all `Msg` types are already registered by then.

-### Legacy `Msg`s
+### Legacy Amino `Msg`s

+This way of defining messages is deprecated and using [`Msg` services](#msg-services) should be prefered.

-Legacy `Msg`s are defined as single Protobuf messages.
+Legacy Amino `Msg`s can be defined as regular `struct`.
 The `message`'s definition usually includes a list of parameters needed to process the message that will be provided by end-users when they want to create a new transaction containing said `message`.

 Here's an example of a Protobuf message definition: